Before using this modifier for the first time please read the section 'Using the Sound Modifier' below.

 This isn't very dramatic, and it's due to the 'Freq Min' and 'Freq Max' settings.
 The highest emission rates will be achieved when the frequency approaches the 'Freq Max' value.
-By default this is 22050 Hz, but in this sound file that is rarely reached as it's quite a bass sound.
-Lowering this to 10,000 will produce a more obvious effect:
+By default this is 22050 Hz, but in this sound file that is never reached as it's quite a bass sound.
+Lowering this to 3,500 will produce a more obvious effect:

 This only uses one map, but combining the emission control with other maps can produce some very dramatic effects.